-Fear Eats the Soul Review
+Fear Eats the Soul is an affecting and superbly acted melodrama

 Fear Eats The Soul tells the story of – and romance between – Emmi (Brigitte Mira), a late-middle aged widow who works as a cleaning lady and Ali (El Hedi ben Salem), a much younger Moroccan man who’s in Germany to work (what the Germans call a ‘Gastarbeiter’, or ‘guest worker’ ).
 In the film’s opening act, inclement weather forces Emmi to take shelter in a local bar.
 Here she meets (and dances with) Ali and the two form an immediate rapport and eventually a relationship, despite their differences and Ali’s limited German.
 Fear Eats the Soul is much more substantial than simply an odd-couple drama however.
 Rainer Werner Fassbinder’s much-celebrated film is an examination (and an indictment of) the prejudice, ignorance and hypocrisy that he found endemic in society at the time, especially in regard to attitudes towards race and those perceived as outsiders.